yash12392/tradewithpython-blogs/ckl4xcjr202rlxws1a2o13wle.md

 - Python also takes a beating when it comes to latency and speed; if any other trader out there can calculate those numbers faster than you, you are out of luck!
 For latency-sensitive strategies, large enterprises like Goldman Sachs/ JP Morgan would go for `C++`.

-*On a side note, an article by the Financial Times from 2013 telling you how every millisecond counts for HFT focused firms.
+*On a side note, an article by the Financial Times from 2013 telling you how every Millisecond counts for HFT focused firms.
 Click  [here](https://www.ft.com/content/2bf37898-b775-11e2-841e-00144feabdc0)  to read.*

 To end this article, if you are an average retail investor who is planning to build strategies that depend on milliseconds of data, I highly doubt you will be able to pull it off without a significant amount of cost.
 If you can spend that amount of money, you are not an average retail investor. 🙂